-% of schools Schools that have a written policy 23%13 Schools with a written policy where the Head(s) of Department, class based teachers and technicians were all involved in its development Schools that have discussions among the science department team, including all teachers and technicians, as and when required, of: why teachers use practical science, the outcomes they expect from it and how they achieve those 31% 61% • why teachers use practical science, the outcomes they expect nom it and now they achieve those outcomes 0170 the different approaches to practical science in different age groups 55% how special needs are accommodated 67% use of opportunities for practical science outside the school, in universities, industry, science centres etc. 57% Schools with a written policy annually reviewing this against practice 68%14 Schools with a member of the SLT with an overview of practical science 40%
+% of schools Schools that have a written policy $23\%^{13}$ Schools with a written policy where the Head(s) of Department, class based teachers and technicians were all involved in its development Schools that have discussions among the science department team, including all teachers and technicians. as and when required, of: 31% • why teachers use practical science, the outcomes they expect from it and how they achieve those outcomes 61% • the different approaches to practical science in different age groups 55% how special needs are accommodated 67% • use of opportunities for practical science outside the school, in universities, industry, science centres etc. 57% Schools with a written policy annually reviewing this against practice 68%14 Schools with a member of the SLT with an overview of practical science 40%